mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 5. As a player, I want to start a new game and receive directions on how to setup the gameboard
 6. As a player, while setting up the gameboard, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the gameboard grid
 7. As a player, I want any controls or buttons to be colourful, apparent, and attractive.
-8. As a player, while setting up the gameboard, I want the ability to reset the gameboard to remove the game pieces (ships) and start placement over again
+8. As a player, while setting up the gameboard, I want the ability to randomly place my ships and reset the gameboard to remove the game pieces (ships) and start placement over again
 9. As a player, once the game board is set up, I want to play against a computer opponent
 10. As a player, once the gameboard is set, up I want to be presented with notifications, visual, and audio cues to understand the game has started and which player's turn it is to take a shot
 11. As a player, I want to be presented with notifications, visual, and audio cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered